ABIM Announces New Board Leadership and Members

 Michael H. Crawford, MD, Professor of Clinical Medicine, Lucie Stern Professor of Cardiology, Associate Chief of Cardiology for Clinical Programs, and Chief of Cardiology Faculty Practice at the University of California San Francisco.

 Mario J. Garcia, MD, Chief, Division of Cardiology at Montefiore Medical Center and the Pauline Levitt Endowed Chair in Medicine at Albert Einstein College of Medicine.

 Thomas Ryan, MD, John G. & Jeanne Bonnet McCoy Chair in Cardiovascular Medicine, Physician Leader of the Heart Signature Program and Staff Physician of the Ross Heart Hospital at The Ohio State University Heart Center.

 Critical Care Medicine

-Chair: Paul Martin, MD, Professor of Medicine and Chief of the Division of Hepatology at the University of Miami, Miami, Florida.
+Chair: Sharon A. Levine, MD, Professor of Medicine and Associate Dean of Academic Affairs at the Boston University School of Medicine.

 For media inquiries, contact Lorie Slass at 215-399-4005.